 Generally, you’ll be deciding between shipping by sea or by air.
 From there, you’ll determine if you need a whole shipping container or if you can share one.
 Finally, you’ll choose the level of service you want, from a full-service, hands-off experience to a more DIY approach.
 Let’s break down what each of these choices means for your move to Europe.

-Ocean Freight vs. Air Freight
+Ocean Freight vs. Air Freight: Which is for You?

 The most common and cost-effective way to move your household goods overseas is by ocean freight.
 Shipping your belongings by sea is usually the cheapest way to move them, but it also takes the longest.
 You can expect your items to be in transit for several weeks, so this method requires some advance planning.
 It’s the ideal choice if you’re moving a significant amount of furniture and personal items and want to keep costs down.